djmeph/digital-www-pwa/README.md

 3. Install the Dev Containers plugin for VSCode `ms-vscode-remote.remote-containers`
 4. In VSCode open **Dev Containers: Reopen in Container**

-VSCode will load a dev container with the correct version of Node.js, Postgres, the standard plugins, and run `yarn install` on startup.
+VSCode will load a dev container with the correct version of Node.js, Postgres, the standard plugins, and run `yarn install` and TypeORM migrations on startup.

 ## Run Postgres in your local environment